yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 ## Maximum Request Sizes

-Tyk supports forcing request size limits at the global, per-API and individual endpoint level.
+Tyk supports forcing request size limits per API at the global and individual endpoint level.
 Tyk will reject any request that exceeds the size you set.

 {{< note success >}}